Mini Split Heating to Warm Your Home

 - If you live in a climate where it snows in the winter, the outdoor unit needs to be installed 2 feet from the ground to allow for good airflow, and under the eaves or awning of the roof to keep snow OFF.
 When a condenser is clogged with snow, the efficiency of your unit is drastically reduced and instead of heating the house, your unit is struggling to melt the snow instead.

-- Setting the mini split at a regulatory temp overnight or during the day while you’re at work helps you not have to reheat an entire house in the morning.
+- Setting the system at a regulatory temp overnight or during the day while you’re at work helps you not have to reheat an entire house in the morning.
 60 degrees during the day, and 50 at night tends to be a good place to start.

 Mini Split Heat Pump Reviews

-If you’re in the market for a ductless mini split heat pump, take a look at these best-selling units:
+If you’re in the market for a new heating and cooling system, take a look at these best-selling units:

-Ductless mini split heat pumps are a great money- and energy-saving alternative to your typical central air heating.
+Ductless mini split heaters are a great money- and energy-saving alternative to your typical central air heating.
 In addition to using less power to keep your home warm and toasty or cool and breezy in the summer, their quick installation, quiet function, and ease of use make them perfect for any environment.
-Browse our selection of high-quality ductless mini-split heat pump systems today.